Northern Perú: Brief Summary Notes

 Huanchaco

 Huanchaco is one of the most unique surf destinations in the world.
-Achieving World Surfing Reserve status in 2013, Huanchaco is one of 12 worldwide surf destinations that possess the title.
-Due to its consistent rolling waves (of all sizes), it’s an ideal surf destination for national and international surf athletes and tourists.
-The locals use caballitos de totora (fishing/wave riding vessels) for fishing and wave riding.
-The caballitos are made from a soft, natural plant called totora.
-Totora grows in a swamp known by locals as Balsares de Huanchaco.
-The totorales are considered a Chimú culture ecological reserve that has existed for nearly 5,000 years.
-Before the Incas invaded the Chimú region, the city was known as ‘Gua-kocha,’ which means, beautiful lagoon.
-The Incas renamed it ‘Guanchaco.’
-Then, soon after the Spanish invasion and colonization, Huanchaco was established as its final name.
-Although Huanchaco’s surf culture has been a sitting target for the global surf industry, its robust network of activists and local surf businesses have managed to halt several construction projects that would otherwise threaten the land and its ancestral use.
+Due to its consistent rolling waves (of all sizes), it’s a surf destination for national and international surf athletes and tourists.
+The locals use caballitos de totora (fishing/wave riding vessels) for fishing and wave riding; a tradition that's survived for over 3,500 years, but for several decades has slowly eroded due to the development of the coastline and contamination.
+Although Huanchaco’s surf culture has been a sitting target for the global surf industry, its network of activists and local surf businesses has managed to halt a few construction projects that would otherwise threaten the land and its ancestral use.
+Their efforts have had a positive response, but the fishing community fears that because they are vulnerable to outside development and government agreements, they'll be pushed out of their community.

 Chicama (Puerto Malabrigo)